Mobile compounding units, a.k.a. sterile compounding trailers

 • Self-contained, mostly.
 Once the MCU is tied to water and electricity, pharmacy personnel can work as if they were in any other pharmacy cleanroom.

-• It’s quicker and cheaper than many remodels.
+• It is quicker and cheaper than many remodels.
 I don’t mean to say that MCUs are inexpensive, but I would wager that the cost is less than most major pharmacy remodels or the cost of building a completely new cleanroom.

 • The MCU is nice.
 Regardless of how you feel about the idea, one thing is for sure, the Germfree MCUs are nice and well-built.
-Honestly, the HD and non-HD buffer rooms inside the trailer are nicer than many pharmacy cleanrooms I’ve been in.
-Don’t take my word for it, go visit one yourself.
+Honestly, the HD and non-HD buffer rooms inside the trailer are nicer than many pharmacy cleanrooms I have been in.
+You need not take my word for it, go visit one yourself.

 • Same hoods that you find in the pharmacy.
 The same Germfree BZ and BBF hoods you find in pharmacy cleanrooms can be found in the MCU.